nikolaospapagiannis/nebula-ai/docs/OAUTH_RUNBOOKS.md

 # OAuth Integration Runbooks

-Complete step-by-step guides for setting up OAuth credentials for all supported integrations in Fireflies.ai.
+Complete step-by-step guides for setting up OAuth credentials for all supported integrations in Nebula AI.ai.

 ---